 So I updated my resume and set out to find a meaningful job with a non-profit organization.

 I joined SOS Children’s Villages, which provides long-term, stable homes for orphaned, abandoned and abused children.
 I led their marketing and PR department and was able to expand their fundraising initiatives to help provide children in the U.S. and around the world with stable homes.
-I managed corporate and celebrity partnerships, worked closely with the Jolie-Pitt Foundation, and had an amazing meeting with Angelina Jolie at her home in L.A.!
+I managed corporate and celebrity partnerships, worked closely with the Jolie-Pitt Foundation, and even had an amazing meeting with Angelina Jolie at her home in L.A.!

 In the span of seven years, I transitioned from unhappily toiling in a large corporation, to owning and operating a family-oriented business, to helping provide children with stable homes.
 I was making a difference, developing my skills, and meeting amazing people!

 After several years I transitioned to a job with an insurance company three miles from home.
 (A job close to home is highly unusual in the DC area!)
 There, I was able to take my marketing and PR skills to the next level while learning another industry.